Agaetis-IT/mortgage-helpers/README.md

 ### getMaximumBorrowingCapacity:

 This function will give you the maximum amount you can borrow, based on available revenue (monthly with deduced charges), interest rate, number of months and max debt ratio (percentage between 1 and 100).
+Available revenue must be positive along with month duration.

 ```js
 getMaximumBorrowingCapacity: (